 12.1 enforcement of a judgment issued by an English court is sought in an EU court?

-Post-Brexit (and assuming that no other agreement is concluded or implemented in respect of the UK and subject to any transitional arrangements agreed), this will depend on the rules of private international law of the jurisdiction in which enforcement is sought.
+If the terms contained in the current draft of the Draft Withdrawal Agreement are not agreed, or with respect to judgments issued by the English court after the end of the transition period (were the Draft Withdrawal Agreement agreed in its current form), and assuming that no other agreement is concluded or implemented in respect of the UK, this will depend on the rules of private international law of the jurisdiction in which enforcement is sought.
 There will likely be more procedural and substantive conditions to enforcement.
 For a number of EU jurisdictions, no significant hurdles are anticipated but for others the outcome will be uncertain.
 Local law advice will be needed on a jurisdiction-by-jurisdiction basis.

 12.2 enforcement of a judgment issued by an EU court is sought in the English courts?

-Again, on the assumption that no other agreement is concluded or implemented in respect of the UK and subject to any transitional arrangements agreed, EU judgments will continue to be enforceable by the English courts based on common law, especially where the judgment is from a court chosen by the parties.
+If the terms contained in the current draft of the Draft Withdrawal Agreement are not agreed, or with respect to judgments issued by an EU court after the end of the transition period (were the Draft Withdrawal Agreement agreed in its current form), and again on the assumption that no other agreement is concluded or implemented in respect of the UK, EU judgments will continue to be enforceable by the English courts based on common law, especially where the judgment is from a court chosen by the parties.

 Are there any other factors which will determine the choice of law/jurisdiction clause in an ISDA Master Agreement post-Brexit?